Citi Bike: Company

-In Citi Bike's first three years of operations, no one died while riding a Citi Bike.
+In Citi Bike's first three years of operation, no one died while riding a Citi Bike.
 This was partly attributed to the bikes' design, as well as the higher concentration of cyclists on New York City roads before and since Citi Bike's launch.
-The first death involving a Citi Bike occurred four years after the service's launch, in June 2017, when a cyclist in Chelsea was struck by a bus.
+The first death involving a Citi Bike occurred in June 2017, when a cyclist in Chelsea was struck by a bus.

 Bikes

+Design

+As of 2023, there are about 33,000 bicycles in the Citi Bike fleet, a number that had increased to 35,000 by 2025.

+Standard bicycles

-The bicycles are utility bicycles; they have a unisex step-through frame with an upright seating position.
-They weigh about 45 lb each.
+The Citi Bike fleet has 20,000 utility bicycles as of 2025.
+They have a unisex step-through frame with an upright seating position, weighing about 45 lb each.
 Their one-piece aluminum frame and handlebars conceal cables and fasteners in an effort to protect them from vandalism and bad weather; the handlebars are located above the seat, allowing riders to sit upright and thereby maintain balance.
 They are equipped with Shimano Nexus three-speed, grip-shifter-operated internally-geared hubs, full mudguards/fenders and chain guard.
 The heavy-duty tires are puncture-resistant and filled with nitrogen to maintain proper inflation pressure longer.
 The tires are also wider, leading to increased stability.
 Twin LED rear lights of a pre-2015 design are integrated into the frame; the frame's bright-blue color increases the bikes' visibility.

-The bikes are built in Saguenay, Quebec, by Cycles Devinci.
-Citi Bikes are slower than most utility bicycles, averaging only 8.3 mph as opposed to regular bicycles' average speed of 11 to 12 mph, which increases safety due to a lowered risk of a high-speed collision.
-The bikes are assembled in Detroit.
+The bikes are built in Saguenay, Quebec, by Cycles Devinci and are assembled in Detroit.
+The Citi Bike utility bicycles are slower than most utility bicycles, averaging only 8.3 mph as opposed to regular bicycles' average speed of 11 to 12 mph, which increases safety due to a lowered risk of a high-speed collision.

 In 2015, Ben Serotta helped redesign the bicycle to include a new seat, a simpler gear shifting mechanism, fewer and brighter lights, and a European-style center kickstand.
 All of Citi Bike's bicycles were to be renovated to include this new design.
 In 2016, a thousand of the newly redesigned Citi Bikes were taken out of service due to a part in the front wheel degrading faster than expected.
 In 2017, CitiBike began adding NuVinci gear hubs that offer continuous-gear shifting.
 In early 2017, as part of a pilot program with a firm named Blaze, 250 bikes received anterior laser lights that project a teal silhouette on the ground to warn drivers and pedestrians in their path.

-Citi Bike moves thousands of bikes each day from places where they accumulate to places where they are scarce.
-It sometimes uses box trucks to accomplish this task.
-Citi Bike members can also volunteer to move bikes from full to empty stations.
-These members, called "Bike Angels," can earn rewards such as gift cards and renewed membership for moving these bikes.
-Since the "Bike Angels" program started in May 2016, almost 2,000 members have participated.